SkylineCommunications/dataminer-docs/connector-help/connector_help/EdgeWare_Convoy.md

 ## Usage

-This driver contains 6 pages.
+This connector contains 6 pages.

 ### Login

 On this page, the credentials required for the communication must be filled in: **SSH Username**, **SSH Password**, **Operator Username**, **Account Username**.

-When these data have been filled in, the driver will try to retrieve the API key for the specified Operator and Account users.
+When these data have been filled in, the connector will try to retrieve the API key for the specified Operator and Account users.
 The user will be created if necessary.

 ### Operations